Bend, Oregon: Construction and real estate

 In 2005 construction and real estate accounted for 17.3 percent of all jobs in the Bend metropolitan statistical area (MSA), which constitutes all of Deschutes County.
 This figure is about 70 percent more than the proportion of construction and real estate jobs in the Oregon and national economies.
 Construction activity in Bend appears to be slowing.
 The number of building permit applications received by the Bend City Building Division fell from 826 in August 2006 to 533 in August 2007, a 35 percent decrease.
+New building permits dropped considerably during the 2008 financial crisis, and have remained in the 100-300 per month range since 2016.

 A large influx of new residents drawn by Bend's lifestyle amenities, along with the low interest rates and easy lending that fostered a national housing boom in 2001–05, resulted in increased activity in Bend's construction and real estate sectors and caused the rate of home price appreciation in Bend to grow substantially during that period.
 Median home prices in the Bend MSA increased by over 80% in the 2001–05 period.

 In June 2006, Money magazine named the Bend MSA the fifth most overpriced real estate market in the United States.
 By September 2006, the Bend metro area ranked second in the list of most overpriced housing markets, and in June 2007 it was named the most overpriced housing market in America.
+The median home listing price in Bend is >$750,000 as of May 2025.

 The 2008−09 housing downturn had a strong effect on Bend's housing and economic situation.
 According to the Seattle Times, single-family home prices dropped more than 40 percent from a peak of $396,000 in May 2007 to $221,000 in March 2009.
 Additional signs of the housing downturn include an April 2009 Deschutes county unemployment rate of 12.6 percent and in a tri-county area of Deschutes, Crook and Jefferson counties a 66 percent rise in homelessness from 2006 to 2,237.

 In May 2010, the Federal Housing and Finance Agency released a report in which Bend had the largest price drop in the country, 23 percent, from first quarter of 2009 to the first quarter of 2010.